A crackling fire, a mug of hot cocoa, and a gripping new thriller to crack open in your reading chair—is there a better way to spend a wintry day?

 Night of the Ice Storm

-A glamorous ski resort becomes the setting for a dark, unspeakable evil...Sandy, David, and Peter first met as bored teenagers vacationing with their parents on a small island.
-They found common ground in blood and violence, ultimately committing a crime that strengthened their “friendship” and set them on a path of destruction.
+A glamorous ski resort becomes the setting for unspeakable evil in this suspenseful tale from bestselling author Evan Hunter.
+Sandy, David, and Peter meet as bored teenagers vacationing with their parents.
+They find common ground in blood and violence, and ultimately commit a crime that forever binds them in blood—and sets them on a path of destruction.

-Now in their twenties, the sociopathic trio arrives at an exclusive resort to enjoy the company of the only people who can tolerate them: each other.
-But trouble starts to brew—as it inevitably does—when an interloper finds her way into their inner circle...Mary Margaret is no fool, but an expert manipulator who’s entirely aware of the damage she’s inflicting.
-Will Sandy, Peter, and David keep their sinister bond intact, or have they finally met an opponent capable of tearing them apart?
+Now in their twenties, the trio convenes at an exclusive winter resort.
+But storm clouds gather when an interloper finds her way into their inner circle.
+Mary Margaret is no fool; she's an expert manipulator who’s entirely aware of the damage she’s inflicting.
+Will Sandy, David, and Peter preserve their sinister bond, or have they finally met an opponent capable of tearing them apart?

 Jack Reacher is an ex-military police officer who doesn’t call anywhere home, leaving little to no trace of where he’s been.
 Strong, powerful, and quite intelligent, Reacher is a man who can fix any problem—even ones that have nothing to do with him.
 His 14th adventure finds him on a tour bus en route to snowy South Dakota with a crew of senior citizens.

 But his destination is more than a tiny frozen town—it’s the home of one of the largest prisons in the United States.
 It has also become the center of a volatile conflict: The leader of a biker gang has been arrested on drug charges, and the elderly witness is at the mercy of his cronies’ wrath.
 Reacher’s primary objective is to keep the woman safe, but that’s easier said than done when you’re up against vengeful bikers, a criminal mastermind, and an anonymous assassin.
 There’s just 61 hours to get the job done, will it be enough time for our hero?